cube3power/atsd/forecasting/README.md

 ## Overview

-- Axibase Time Series Database (ATSD) includes built-in forecasting algorithms that predict abnormalities based on historical data.
-- The accuracy of these predictions and the percentage of false positives / negatives depends on the frequency of data collection, the retention interval selected, and the algorithms used.
+Axibase Time Series Database includes built-in forecasting algorithms that predict future values based on historical data.
+The accuracy of these predictions depends on the frequency of data collection, the selection interval, and the algorithms used.
+Supported algorithms for auto-regressive time series extrapolation include **Holt-Winters**, **ARIMA**.
-- Built-in auto-regressive time series extrapolation algorithms (Holt-Winters, ARIMA) in ATSD can [predict failures](../administration/monitoring-metrics/rule-engine.md) at early stages.
-- Dynamic predictions eliminate the need to set manual thresholds.

 **Forecasting Example with Abnormal Deviation**: